ChenHungWu/ML2019SPRING/hw3/README.md

     $1 : test.csv
     $2 : predict file (output file)

-Thid script will download seven models to ensemble prediction.
+This script will download seven models to ensemble prediction.